 In the “Advanced” section, you have the ability to add in rich media such as images/image carousels, gifs, and even videos using publicly-hosted media URLs.
 See previews on the right-hand side as you add in the media.

-You can add in a fixed (or with dynamic replacements) media (image or video) URL for both your Android and iOS push notifications.
+You can add in a fixed (or with dynamic replacements) the URL for Android (Image only) and iOS (Image and Video) for push notifications.

 You can add in an image carousel, with each image having its own caption, sub-caption, and call to action URL (fixed or with dynamic replacements), to your iOS push notifications.